peacefulotter/pyroml/README.md

-# pyroml
+# 🔥 pyro

-🔥 Machine Learning framework allowing plug-and-play training for pytorch models
+<b>A Machine Learning framework allowing plug-and-play training for pytorch models<b>

 -   ⚡ Lightning inspired
 -   💾 Support for wandb and checkpoints out of the box